Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't care.

-I'm a bajillionaire now.
+I'm a bagillionaire there.

 Yeah.

-Yeah, because everyone's
+Yeah, because everyone's buying classical music.

 Yeah.

-Back then, it's just music.
+It's just music.

-I'm so rich, my showers are golden.
+I'm so rich my showers are golden.

 Okay.